spostolsky/fileWatcher/README.md

-# File Watcher
+# File & Folder Watcher

 This extension allows configuring commands that get run whenever a file is saved or folder is changed in vscode.

 ## Features
-* following two events: onSaveDocument and onFolderChange
+* Following two events: onSaveDocument and onFolderChange:
+    * **onSaveDocument** - allows to track changes to the contents of an existing file
+    * **onFolderChange** - allows to track the deletion, addition and modification of files
 * Configure multiple commands that run when the event happened
 * Regex pattern matching for files that trigger commands running
 * Sync and async support